anupamroy8/js_closure/practice/scope.md

 outer();
 ```
+//I love this movie called GONE GIRL
+//The movie name GONE GIRL was available in the local memory of extraInner(), where it checks first.

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)